Coordinator: Eric Tymoigne

 Sepideh Azarshahri Bajracharya.
 Assistant professor with term of anthropology.
 Political culture of violence, communal politics, memory, narrative, urban ethnography, anthropology of space, South Asia.
 PhD 2008 Harvard University.
 BA 1999 Wesleyan University.

 Éric Tymoigne.
-Associate professor of economics, director of the Political Economy Program (fall).
+Associate professor of economics, director of the Political Economy Program (Spring).
 Macroeconomics, money and banking, monetary theory.
 PhD 2006 University of Missouri at Kansas City.
 MA 2000 Université Paris-Dauphine.
 BA 1999 Université de Bretagne Occidentale à Brest.